Lora-net/SWDR007/README.md

    Using the above command, you will successfully clone all the repositories.

+2. Import and configure project.

+   1. Import project.
+Open the Simplicity Studio, Click **File->Import...->More Import Options...->Existing Projects into Workspace->Select root directory**, and select this project.
+Then, click finish button.

+   2. Add the Sidewalk extension.
+Click **swdr007-src.slcp->OVERVIEW->Project Details->Import Mode->Copy contents**.
+Wait for a while.
+It will automatically configure this project.
+But this step will also overwrite the `autogen` folder.
+So, you need to run this git command below in your root repository.

+      ```c
+      git restore autogen/app_gpio_config.c
+      ```

-2. There are a few things that need to be checked.
+3. There are a few things that need to be checked before compiled.

    1. There are four files from GSDK that are modified.
 So, you need to make sure that ones from this repository are applied and not your local ones.
 Here are the four files as follow: